fharding1/bsidesctf-2018/web/100/server/README.md

 # Server

-This isn't the actual server used, I just decided to write it in Go after doing the challenge because why the fuck not?
+This isn't the actual server used, I just decided to write it in Go after doing the challenge because why not?